LoginRadius/engineering-portal/content/identity/what-is-passwordless-login/Index.md

 The consumer is confirmed with the help of a possession factor, which can be an object that uniquely identifies the user with an email (link) or SMS (OTP) sent to the registered email address or phone number, respectively.

 Once the link or OTP is verified, the consumer will be logged into the account.
+Let’s uncover the aspects of passwordless access and how it paves the way for overall business success.

 ## Why Should You Use Passwordless Login?